cyberberry/food-delivery-app/README.md

 ## Configuration

-You must have a MongoDB configured with carts,orders and restaurants collections.
+You must have a MongoDB configured with orders and restaurants collections.

 MONGODB_URI: The MongoDB connection URL.